 Is there a direct train from Geneva to Zermatt?

-As of the time of writing (updated December 2022), there are no direct trains from Geneva to Zermatt.
+As of the time of writing (updated December 2023), there are no direct trains from Geneva to Zermatt.
+There are also no direct trains that will take you from the international airport in Geneva to Zermatt.

 In Visp, you’ll need to change to a connecting train for Zermatt and vice versa.